 Precision organization in synthetic materials — from the molecular scale to the macroscopic, driven by information content built into the assembling constituents, and guided by designed external influences such as patterns, templates and fields — is a grand challenge of materials science.

 Synthetic organic material scientists have not yet systematically deployed the range of interactions used in biology to create functional soft materials, nor are they limited by biology’s constraints of compatibility with evolutionary survival.
 We can seek to go beyond biology and simultaneously capitalize on information derived in part from biology.
-To that end, the Institute for Molecular Engineering at Argonne National Laboratory (IME @Argonne) has assembled a team with deep expertise in synthesis, characterization, theory and computation.
-IME @Argonne’s pursuits in soft matter include:
+To that end, the Center for Molecular Engineering (CME) has assembled a team with deep expertise in synthesis, characterization, theory and computation.
+CME’s pursuits in soft matter include: